Applying for a New License (Teen Drivers) in WisconsinPage Overview

 - You are not permitted to drive with more than 1 passenger except immediate family or another qualified adult.

 - You may not drive between midnight and 5 a.m. unless you’re driving between home, school, or work.

 All restrictions will be extended if you violate them, are convicted of a moving traffic violation, or your license is revoked or suspended for any reason.

-You must hold your probationary driver’s license for two years, starting from the date of your next birthday; therefore, the earliest you can obtain your regular driver’s license is 19 years old.
+You must hold your probationary driver’s license for 2 years, starting from the date of your next birthday; therefore, the earliest you can obtain your regular driver’s license is 19 years old.

 After you’ve held your probationary license through its renewal cycle and have turned 19 years old, you may obtain your regular driver’s license.
 You will need to visit your local DMV office and:

 - Turn in your probationary license.